 That way, YOU all get some new recipes to make for your dinner table and I get to enjoy my Thanksgiving without having to photograph anything new the day of so I can devote my energy towards my guests.

 Over the next two weeks, I'll be posting some great new additions you can make for your family this Thanksgiving and to start you off, I made these Pumpkin & Brie Mini Quiche.
 These were fantastic and would make a wonderful appetizer.

-If you want to prepare these ahead of time, bake them the day or night before, allow them to cool, and refrigerate them; then place them on a baking sheet and heat them in a 350-degree F oven the next day for about 5-10 minutes right before you’re ready to serve them.
+If you want to prepare these Pumpkin and Brie Mini Quiche ahead of time, bake them the day or night before, allow them to cool, and refrigerate them.
+Then place them on a baking sheet before you're ready to serve and heat them in a 350-degree F oven the next day for about 5-10 minutes.

 - Gently roll out the dough so that it's uniform in thickness; then cut out small circles using a shot glass or small mouthed glass (you want to make sure it fits in a nonstick mini muffin tin).
 You may need to do re-roll the dough several times.

-- Spray a nonstick mini muffin tin generously with cooking spray and place each circle in each section of a and press down along the bottom and sides.
-(I use my mini tart shaper from Pampered Chef).
+- Spray a nonstick mini muffin tin generously with cooking spray and place each circle in each section of a and press down along the bottom and sides with a mini tart shaper.

 - In a medium sized bowl, whisk together the eggs, heavy cream, pumpkin, sage and Pecorino Romano Cheese.

 - Add a small piece of Brie to each shell in the mini muffin tin; then add the egg mixture on top until it reaches the top of each muffin tin.
 (I found it easier to add the egg mixture to a measuring cup and pour it in that way).